-The Company is contractually obliged to pay to the Note holders any amounts received from mortgage customers for the shared appreciation.
-A corresponding embedded derivative liability has therefore been recognised in the balance sheet (note 14).
+The Company is contractually obliged to pay to the Note holders or the swap provider any amounts received from mortgage customers for the shared appreciation.
+A corresponding embedded derivative liability has therefore been recognised in the balance sheet (note 13).